FrendaWinter/buildYourOwnLisp_answer/Chapter_10/chapter10.md

 ### Question 5: Add a builtin function len that returns the number of elements in a Q-Expression.

-Add new symbols to the list
+Add new symbols to the language

 ```sh
 symbol : \"list\" | \"head\" | \"tail\" | \"eval\" | \"len\" \